-Roger is a trial lawyer whose experience covers a broad range of matters involving intellectual property, contract claims, real estate disputes, product liability issues, employment cases and others.
+Roger is a trial lawyer.
+Over four decades of practice, he has successfully handled a broad range of matters involving many types of real estate disputes, contract matters, intellectual property cases, product liability issues, employment cases and others.
+Roger has tried over 25 jury trials and over 30 non-jury cases to verdict.
 He has won both jury and non-jury cases and favorably used mediations to save clients’ money and achieve settlement.
-He has handled international law arbitrations and arbitrations throughout the United States, and handled cases in Alaska, Idaho, Utah, California, New York and Michigan as well as Washington.
+He has handled international law arbitrations and arbitrations throughout the United States, and handled cases in Alaska, Idaho, Utah, California, New York and Michigan as well as cases in over a third of the counties in Washington.

 - Philips Electronics North America Corporation, et al. v.
 BC Technical, Inc., United States District Court for the District of Utah.
 Roger led a team who represented a manufacturer/supplier of nuclear medicine equipment in this intellectual property case with claims of copyright and trademark infringement, trade secret misappropriation, predatory hiring and unfair competition.
 Experts had calculated damages to exceed seventy million dollars.
 Extensive discovery efforts, motion practice, and witness examination helped expose and persuasively present egregious acts of spoliation of electronic evidence and contempt of court.
 Dedicated work and advocacy obtained “terminating sanction” orders from the federal district court, which struck the defendant’s answer, dismissed its counterclaims, imposed monetary sanctions, and entered default judgment as to liability in favor of the clients.